Classic Dining

 Bodega Bay Tours starts with the story of "Melanie," a raised-deck cruiser from the golden age of American yachts.

-Today, she takes passengers on cruises around Bodega Bay, a historic village 60 miles north of San Francisco.
+Today, she hosts diners aboard in Bodega Bay, a historic village 60 miles north of San Francisco.
 But in the 1920s, legend says, Melanie was a rum runner.

 Melanie launched in 1928, the height of Prohibition.
 But her history is a bit of a mystery, like her namesake.
 "Melanie" was also the name of the main character in Alfred Hitchcock's suspense film "The Birds," which was filmed in Bodega Bay.